Five Signs it’s Time to Increase Your Weights in the Gym

 When you finish up an exercise set, your muscles aren’t tired.
 If you’re doing 8-12 reps, you should start experiencing some difficultly as you get to the last two or three reps.
 You may not need help finishing, but you should at least be straining a little to complete the set.
 Your final set should leave the muscles you’re working nearly exhausted.
 If you’re not struggling a little to finish, it may be time to add more weight.

 If you can do at least three more reps over and above your goal, it’s probably time to lift more.
 The reverse can also be true.
-If you stop short of you goal by at least three or more reps, you might have overestimated your ability.
+If you stop short of your goal by at least three or more reps, you might have overestimated your ability.
 Drop the weight down a little, make sure your form is good, and work back up to the heavier equipment.

 You can’t remember the last time you changed your weights.
 For people who’ve worked out three years or less, you can probably increase how much weight you lift every 4-8 weeks.
 Your muscles are growing and adapting quickly, so you need to constantly lift more to keep challenging your body.

 The same holds true if you’ve been lifting for several years.
-You might not be physically capable of increasing the weight any more, but that doesn’t mean you keep doing the same routine.
+You might not be physically capable of increasing the weight anymore, but that doesn’t mean you keep doing the same routine.
 Instead, you should change up the type of exercises you’re doing.
 Target muscles with different movements.
 Work multiple muscle groups together.
 Change how fast you’re moving and how long you take on each set.